Applications under the EU Settlement Scheme.

 - if they were living in the UK by 31 December 2020, they were living with valid leave to remain or a visa.

 An applicant can apply for settled status after living in the UK, the Channel Islands or the Isle of Man for five years.
 We know it as ‘continuous residence.

 The five years period starts from the day the applicant started her and his continuous residence in the United Kingdom.
 It is not from the day they received their pre-settled status.

 Pre-settled status under the EU Settlement Scheme

 An EEA national and their family members had a chance to apply for a pre-settled status to confirm their immigration status.

 However, the deadline for most people to apply to the EU Settlement Scheme was 30 June 2021.

 If the applicant or their family are from the EU, Switzerland, Norway, Iceland or Liechtenstein, they can still apply for the EU Settlement scheme.
 They or their family members have to demonstrate that they were living in the UK by 31 December 2020.
 In addition, they must either:

-- Meet one of the criteria for a later deadline to make an application for pre-settled status
+- Meet one of the criteria for a later deadline to apply for pre-settled status.

 - Have ‘reasonable grounds for not making an application by 30 June 2021.